praveenLT/java-testng-js-exception-log-se4/README.md

-# How to handle JavaScript exception for automation test in Java-TestNG on LambdaTest
+# How to capture JavaScript exception for automation test in Java-TestNG on LambdaTest

 ### Environment Setup